Photon-number-resolving segmented detectors based on single-photon avalanche-photodiodes: Introduction

-Our segmented photodetector features multiple APDs fed by the same waveguide, as shown in Fig. 1.
-Photons that are not absorbed in the first APD couple back into the waveguide and will be absorbed in one of the following detectors.
-The crucial advantage of this configuration is that nonideal quantum efficiency of the APDs doesn't amount to photon loss, unlike butt-coupled PNR detectors in which temporally or spatially split photons impinge on APDs on the end of their path~\cite{Fitch03PRA,Achilles2003,Piacentini:15}.
-Hence, this linear array is essentially a long detector divided into $m$ short detectors, each with an individual read-out.
-We envision that such a segmented photodetector will become feasible in large-scale integrated photonic platforms using either monolithic or heterogeneous integration of APDs on low-loss waveguides.
+This linear array is essentially a long detector divided into $m$ detector segments, each with an individual read-out.
+The gist of this design is that photons that are not absorbed in the first SPAD must not be lost and be coupled back into the waveguide to be absorbed later.
+The crucial advantage of this configuration is that nonideal quantum efficiency of the SPADs doesn't amount to photon loss, unlike terminally coupled PNR detectors in which temporally or spatially split photons impinge on SPADs on the end of their path ~\cite{Fitch03PRA,Achilles2003,Piacentini:15}.
+Moreover, the SPAD coupling should follow a gradient down the waveguide so as to ensure no more than one photon is detected at a time (since SPADs are not PNR) while still ensuring efficient detection.
+The design goal is therefore to whittle down an initial $n$ photons, one by one.
+We envision that such a segmented photodetector will become feasible in large-scale integrated photonic platforms using either monolithic or heterogeneous integration of SPADs on low-loss waveguides, as has already been hinted at by the integration on waveguides of PIN photodiodes~\cite{Wang2017,Yu:19} and of transition edge sensors~\cite{Hopker2017,Hopker2019}.

-We will model the segmented detector using beam splitters as shown in Fig.$\ref{fig:seg}$ where waveguide coupling with APDs can be modeled by the reflectivitys of the beam splitters, and the transmissivity per APD by $\eta$.

-Before we address the model in earnest, we need to reiterate that $\eta$ won't include quantum efficiency of the APD.
-This can be seen by a detail model of each APD coupling, pictured in Fig.\ref{fig:detail}.
-The APD's field transmissivity is $\alpha$ (such that the APD's quantum efficiency is $1-\alpha^{2}$).
-In fact, $\alpha$ cannot be too large because APDs are not PNR detectors and we want the quantum efficiency $1-\alpha^{2}\ll1/n$, for $n$ incident photons, which will ensure that photons are detected no more than one at a time.